-6.1.2.5 3d Cartoony Animation (self-study) - Character Animators only Knowledge:
+6.1.2.5.
+3D Cartoony Animation (self-study)

-- of the animation principles in 3d cartoony animation - the connection between clear gesture and timing as foundation of any performance - analysing a character's motivation and translation to the performance
+- of the animation principles in 3d stylized animation - how to analyze reference to determine an animation style's use of the principles. - the connection between clear gesture and timing as foundation of any performance - analysing a character's motivation and translation to the performance

-- analyze and utilize relevant reference material - analyze their workflow for efficiency and speed - how to use extreme and breakdown poses, smears, timing and pacing to create 3d cartoony animation
+- analyze and implement relevant reference material for their stylized animation - analyze their workflow for efficiency and speed - how to use extreme and breakdown poses, smears, timing and pacing to create 3d stylized animation

-- set their own learning goals in relation to the outlined learning objectives of the curriculum - maintain an overview of their time management - analyze their intention in regards to scope, complexity, skillset, and time
+- set their own learning goals in relation to the outlined learning objectives of the curriculum - · maintain an overview of their time management - analyze their intention in regards to scope, complexity, skillset, and time

-6.1.2.6 Character Rigging (self-study) - Character Animators only Knowledge:
+6.1.2.6.
+Character Rigging (self-study)